Last updated on November 08, 2024

 Submit Stripe Payment

-To complete our checkout flow and submit the payment to Stripe, we must go through two different actions: create and confirm a payment intent.
+To complete our checkout flow and submit the payment to Stripe, we must take two actions: create and confirm a payment intent.

 A payment intent is an object that represents the intent to collect a payment from a customer.
-This object contains information about the transaction, like the amount to be charged, currency, and payment method.
+It contains information about the transaction, such as the amount to be charged, currency, and payment method.

 import { Meteor } from 'meteor/meteor';